 Extremely Difficult Conditions

 The task was even more complex given that this 27-metre high building is subject to heavy rainfall, high wind and extreme temperatures falling as low as -28°C., making it intrinsic to consider the inclement weather conditions faced by employees while at work.
 In winter, they are outfitted in parkas, gloves and boots for extreme conditions, which restrict movement and mobility; to this add goggles in case of a blizzard, which limit visibility.
-In this context, a lifeline would be difficult to use.
+In this context, a lifeline or a fall arrest harness would be difficult to use.
 As such, the Stornoway team opted for freestanding guardrails, for security without damaging the rooftop.
 There was still one problem, however: most guardrail systems feature L-shaped bases, with the part on the ground attached to the counterbalance weight sometimes measuring as long as the system is high.
 As a result, the workspace is cluttered and worker mobility is severely affected.
 With the heavy boots and goggles worn by Stornoway workers in the winter, the risk of tripping over the guardrail feet would be high.

 A Solution to Meet the Challenge